arduino/docs-content/content/micropython/01.basics/04.micropython-basics/micropython-basics.md

 my_function()
 ```

-The function need two components: the header, starting with keyword def, followed by parentheses with inside the arguments and ending by colon (:) and the indented boby is composed by descriptive string, function statements, return statements.
+The function need two components: the header, starting with keyword def, followed by parentheses with inside the arguments and ending by colon (:) and the indented body is composed by descriptive string, function statements, return statements.

 This script prints "Hello world!" every second.
 In addition, the function counter_function() increases the number every second and will be printed next to.